 There is no way to predict how an employer will react.
-When an employer has a policy for employees who are victims of domestic violence, this tells you:
+When an employer has a policy for employees who are victims or survivors of domestic violence, this tells you:

 Consider how much support you can expect from your employer.
-Workplace policies against:
+Review any workplace policies against:

 - Sexual harassment

 This might tell you how they will respond.
 Another hint may be how flexible your employer usually is about work or personnel issues.

 If there is someone you can talk to who has the power to help you, approach this person for support before you decide.